RapidAPI/DevRel-Stack-Data/guides/posts/saad/build-news-app/post.md

 http://localhost:3000/api/news
 ```

-Now copy the following code in this file:
+Now copy the following code from this file:

 ```js
 import axios from "axios";